fcn94/llm_stream_endpoint/README.md

 # llm_stream_endpoint
 This repository is a minimal llm rust api streaming endpoint.

-I wanted to do a minimalist service to interact with a LLM, in a streaming mode
+It is a  minimalist service to interact with a LLM, in a streaming mode.

-I tested websockets and server sent events and bot were overkills

-I finally opted for a simple HTTP streaming endpoint.

-This repository describes it in its simplistic form.
+It is mainly designed to run mistral or phi-2 quantized model, on a CPU

 It is a very simple Rest Streaming Endpoint using :
 * Rust
 * Warp
 * Candle

-It does not cover GPU, only CPU ( eventhough GPU adjustments should be straightforwards) It uses mistral or phi-2

 # How to use the service